OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 ## Assessing the Threat Model and Software Protection Architecture

 Client-side protections are desirable in some cases, but unnecessary or even counter-productive in others.
 In the worst case, software protections cause a false sense of security and encourage bad programming practices.
-It is impossible to provide a generic set of resiliency controls that "just works" in every possible case.
+It is impossible to provide a generic set of resilience controls that "just works" in every possible case.
 For this reason, proper attack modeling is a necessary prerequisite before implementing any form of software protections.

 The software protection scheme must be designed to protect against clearly defined threats.
 The OWASP Reverse Engineering and Code Modification Prevention Project <sup>[1]</sup> lists the following threats associated with reverse engineering and tampering: